SamikoGTS/GitDemo/README.md

 # GitDemo
-this is a practise file
+this is a practise file,from youtuber intypython.